 A large handful of fresh coriander, washed and roughly chopped

 A generous tbsp of fresh ginger, peeled and finely grated

 1 star anise

 You can always roast the veg in advance and keep in the fridge until you are ready to make the soup.

 Place the butternut squash, carrots, red onion and red chilli in a roasting pan and roast for half an hour in the oven at 180˚C, turning over a couple of times during the roasting process - if they look a bit dry add a splash of water.
 In the meantime heat 1 litre of water in a large saucepan and crumble in the stock cubes, stir until dissolved.
 Add the coriander, ginger and star anise to the stock and let it simmer very gently until the roasted veg are ready.
 Add the roasted veg to the stock and simmer for a further 10 minutes.
 Allow the soup to cool slightly before blending with a hand-held stick blender or in a blender or food processor until smooth.
 Taste, season with salt and pepper and serve.

-SERVING TIP: If you like it a bit hotter you can always sprinkle over a few dried, red chilli flakes to serve.
-I also love a spoon of plain Greek yogurt swirled in at the end (obviously not if you are vegan or dairy-free!).
+If you like it a bit hotter you can always sprinkle over a few dried, red chilli flakes to serve.
+I also love a spoon of plain Greek yoghurt swirled in at the end (obviously not if you are vegan or dairy-free!).